ltrzesniewski/pcre-net/README.md

  - Linux x64
  - macOS x64

-## Features ##
+## API Types

-The following regex operations are supported:
+### The classic API

+This is a friendly API that is very similar to .NET's `System.Text.RegularExpressions`.
+It works on `string` objects, and supports the following operations:

 - NFA matching and substring extraction:
-  - `PcreRegex.Matches`
+  - `Matches`
-  - `PcreRegex.Match`
+  - `Match`
-  - `PcreRegex.IsMatch`
+  - `IsMatch`
-- Matched string replacement: `PcreRegex.Replace`
+- Matched string replacement: `Replace`
   - Callbacks: `Func<PcreMatch, string>`
   - Replacement strings with placeholders: ``$n ${name} $& $_ $` $' $+``
-- String splitting on matches: `PcreRegex.Split`
+- String splitting on matches: `Split`

-  - Captured groups are included in the result
+### The Span API

+`PcreRegex` objects provide overloads which take a `ReadOnlySpan<char>` parameter for the following methods:

-- DFA matching:
+- `Matches`
-  - `regexInstance.Dfa.Matches`
+- `Match`
-  - `regexInstance.Dfa.Match`
+- `IsMatch`

-- Partial matching (when the subject is too short to match the pattern)
+These methods return a `ref struct` type, but are otherwise similar to the classic API.

+### The zero-allocation API

+This is the fastest matching API the library provides.

+Call the `CreateMatchBuffer` method on a `PcreRegex` instance to create the necessary data structures up-front, then use the returned _match buffer_ for subsequent match operations.
+Performing a match through this buffer will not allocate further memory, reducing GC pressure and optimizing the process.

+The downside of this approach is that the returned match buffer is _not_ thread-safe and _not_ reentrant: you _cannot_ perform a match operation with a buffer which is already being used - match operations need to be sequential.

+It is also counter-productive to allocate a match buffer to perform a single match operation.
+Use this API if you need to match a pattern against many subject strings.

+`PcreMatchBuffer` objects are disposable (and finalizable in case they're not disposed).
+They provide an API for matching against `ReadOnlySpan<char>` subjects.

+If you're looking for maximum speed, consider using the following options:

+- `PcreOptions.Compiled` at compile time to enable the JIT compiler, which will improve matching speed.
+- `PcreMatchOptions.NoUtfCheck` at match time to skip the Unicode validity check: by default PCRE scans the entire input string to make sure it's valid Unicode.
+- `PcreOptions.MatchInvalidUtf` at compile time if you plan to use `PcreMatchOptions.NoUtfCheck` and your subject strings may contain invalid Unicode sequences.

-The following API types are available:
+### The DFA matching API

-- A `string` API similar to .NET's `System.Text.RegularExpressions`
-- A `ReadOnlySpan<char>` API, based on `ref struct` types
-- A zero-allocation API (`regex.CreateMatchBuffer()`) that also works on `ReadOnlySpan<char>`
+This API provides regex matching in O(_subject length_) time.
+It is accessible through the `Dfa` property on a `PcreRegex` instance:

+- `Dfa.Matches`
+- `Dfa.Match`

+You can read more about its features in [the PCRE documentation](https://philiphazel.github.io/pcre2/doc/html/pcre2matching.html), where it's described as the _alternative matching algorithm_.

-Library highlights:
+## Library highlights

 - Support for compiled patterns (x86/x64 JIT)
-- Support for partial matching
+- Support for partial matching (when the subject is too short to match the pattern)
 - Callout support (numbered and string-based)
 - Mark retrieval support
 - Conversion from POSIX BRE, POSIX ERE and glob patterns (`PcreConvert` class)

-## Example usage ##
+## Example usage

 - Extract all words except those within parentheses: